 The Role of the Board

-The Internet Association of Australia Inc (IAA) is a member-based association representing the Internet community.
-Founded in 1995, as the Western Australian Internet Association (WAIA), the Association changed its name in early 2016 to better reflect the membership base.
+The Internet Association of Australia Ltd (IAA) is proud to be a member driven Association that puts the needs, and interests of its members at the centre of our focus.
+Founded in 1995, as the Western Australian Internet Association (WAIA), the Association changed its name in early 2016 to Internet Association of Australia Inc and in 2021, IAA transitioned from association incorporated in Western Australia under Associations Incorporation Act 2015 (WA) to a company limited by guarantee under Corporations Act 2001 (Cth), to better reflect our national membership base.

 The Role of the Board

-Current office bearing roles within the Board are that of Chair and Secretary.
+Current office bearing roles within the Board are that of Chair and Deputy Chair.
 The entire Board are involved in financial matters.
-The additional responsibilities of these roles are outlined in Division 2 of the Association Rules.
+The additional responsibilities of these roles are outlined in Division 10.11 of the Association Constitution.
 Members of the Board are volunteers; these positions are unpaid roles, however reasonable expenses, approved by the Board, may be paid.

-The IAA Board is made up of eight members, consisting of three representatives from the Professional Members, and five representatives from the Corporate Members.
-The nomination and elections process takes place at each Annual General Meeting, and terms are offset to maintain continuity on the Board.
-Board members serve for a three-year term.
-Casual vacancies may be filled by invitation from the Board and are automatically up for re–election at the following annual general meeting.
+The IAA Board is currently made up of eight members, consisting of representatives from the Professional Members, and representatives from the Corporate Members.
+Board members serve for a three-year term and terms are offset to maintain continuity on the Board.
+Casual vacancies may be filled by invitation from the Board and are automatically up for re-election at the following Annual General Meeting.